Global Structure Knowledge-Guided Relation Extraction Method for Visually-Rich Document: Experiments

 \subsubsection{Datasets}

 \textbf{FUNSD}~\cite{funsd} is a scanned document dataset for form understanding.
-It has 149 training samples and 50 test samples with various layouts.
-We focus on the relation extraction (a.k.a. entity linking) task. \\ \textbf{XFUND} \cite{xu2021layoutxlm} is a multilingual form understanding benchmark.
+It has 149 training samples and 50 test samples with various layouts. \\ \textbf{XFUND} \cite{xu2021layoutxlm} is a multilingual form understanding benchmark.
 It includes 7 languages with 1,393 fully annotated forms.
-Each language includes 199 forms, where the training set includes 149 forms, and the test set includes 50 forms.
+Each language includes 199 forms. where the training set includes 149 forms, and the test set includes 50 forms.